deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17247/index.md

 ![](charts/charts_10_0.png "🔼 Figure 4: The performance of LLaVA-NeXT-7B with different inference acceleration strategies.
 PDrop (without training) outperforms FastV on DocVQA, ChartQA, and GQA with across various inference cost budgets.")

-> 🔼 The chart compares the performance of PyramidDrop and FastV inference acceleration strategies across various inference cost budgets (TFLOPs) on three vision-language benchmarks (DocVQA, ChartQA, and GQA).
+> 🔼 The chart compares the performance of PyramidDrop and FastV on DocVQA, ChartQA, and GQA across various inference costs (TFLOPs).
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: The performance of LLaVA-NeXT-7B with different inference acceleration strategies.
 PDrop (without training) outperforms FastV on DocVQA, ChartQA, and GQA with across various inference cost budgets.